janoamaral/tokyo-night-tmux/.github/ISSUE_TEMPLATE/security_report.md

 ---
-name: Bug report
+name: Security report
-about: Create a report to help us improve
+about: Create a report to help us secure this project
 title: ''
 labels: ''
 assignees:
 ---

 **Describe the vulnerability**
-A clear and concise description of what the bug is.
+A clear and concise description of what the vulnerability is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the vulnerability:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'